mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 The 3M approach lends itself well to exploring pattern recognition as patterns are readily available to participants in starting code and the extra patches that are added.

+Also the knowledge of the GDP helps ability to recognise patterns in the code.
+Left / right -> Up / Down

 #### Sequencing / Algorithms.
 This is a relative weak point in comparison to from first principles approach.
  However the process of patching into different areas of the code and creating functions does address this.